Engaging with and advising policy makers

 We have a Political Liaison Policy that applies to all UK staff and partners and governs the way that we interact with the main UK political parties.
 The Political Liaison Committee which oversees this activity meets quarterly, and includes a member of the Management Board.

-The PwC Executive Board and our Supervisory Board receive regular updates on our political activity to provide oversight and challenge to our activities.
+The PwC Management Board and our Supervisory Board receive regular updates on our political activity to provide oversight and challenge to our activities.
 We also consult with our Public Interest Body on political matters when deemed relevant.
-The involvement of both the Executive and Supervisory Boards and our Public Interest Body ensures that there is engagement, decision making and accountability of our political activities at a senior level.
+The involvement of both the Management and Supervisory Boards and our Public Interest Body ensures that there is engagement, decision making and accountability of our political activities at a senior level.

 Our Code of Conduct further outlines the principles which guide our activity.
 All Partners and employees are required to comply with the Code.
 We do not make political cash donations nor do we permit them to be made on our behalf, although from time to time we may sponsor targeted events for example at the annual party conferences.
 On occasion, we provide non-cash assistance to the parties in the form of secondments.
-In considering any assistance (including expenditure on political activities), the PwC Executive Board has regard to ethical considerations, the possible impact on clients of the firm and the firm’s overall reputation.
+In considering any assistance (including expenditure on political activities), the PwC Management Board has regard to ethical considerations, the possible impact on clients of the firm and the firm’s overall reputation.
 All the support that we undertake for political parties is fully disclosed to the Electoral Commission.

 Our Political Activity Policy forbids the employment of elected members of Parliament or of the devolved administrations in Scotland, Wales and Northern Ireland.
 We do employ former politicians and civil servants, and we follow all relevant rules and regulations regarding their employment including the Code of Ethics of our own regulatory body, the Institute of Chartered Accountants in England and Wales.
 You can view the Code here.